jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

 ---

-I've recently started working on projects that use [Postgres](http://www.postgresql.org/) as our relational datastore.
+I've recently started working on projects that use [Postgres](http://www.postgresql.org/) as our relational database.
 This has allowed us to use features that Postgres supports to simplify our code by moving some logic into the database queries.
 One SQL function found in Postgres that has been used which greatly